Nickel–zinc battery

-A nickel–zinc battery, abbreviated NiZn, is a type of rechargeable battery similar to NiCd batteries, but with a higher voltage of 1.6 V.
+A nickel–zinc battery (Ni–Zn battery or NiZn battery) is a type of rechargeable battery similar to nickel–cadmium batteries, but with a higher voltage of 1.6 V.

 Larger nickel–zinc battery systems have been known for over 100 years.
 Since 2000, development of a stabilized zinc electrode system has made this technology viable and competitive with other commercially available rechargeable battery systems.
-Unlike some other technologies, trickle charging is not recommended.
+Unlike for some other technologies, trickle charging is not recommended.